-Our photographers work hard to capture a variety of campers and activities, and each week we post high-quality pictures by edah which you'll be able to access through your CampInTouch dashboard.
+Our photographers work hard to capture a variety of campers and activities, and each week we post high-quality pictures by edah which you'll be able to access through your CampInTouch dashboard or the Campanion app.
 Please do not offer rewards to campers for appearing in a certain number of pictures.